End-of-Life Decision Making

-Advance directives are documents, written while a person is still able to make decisions, that express their wishes as it relates to life support in case they are not able to express their wishes in the future.
+Advance directives are documents, written while a person is still able to make decisions, that express their wishes related to life support in case they are not able to express their wishes in the future.
 These include cardiopulmonary resuscitation (CPR), respirators, and any other measures that the person cares to list.

 Why does the advance directive only apply if the person is mentally unable to make decisions?

-Because when the person is still mentally capable, the doctor can just ask the person about his or her preferences concerning treatment.
-The advance directive is a document that gives the health care team guidance on the decision process only if the patient is unable to express their wishes.
+When the person is still mentally capable, the doctor can just ask the person about his or her preferences concerning treatment.
+The advance directive is a document that gives the health care team guidance on the patient's wishes only if the patient is unable to express those desires.

 Why would someone not want CPR?

 Most relatively healthy people would want CPR if their heart were to stop.
 That's because if CPR is successful, they can expect to recover, leave the hospital, and continue with their active lives for a reasonable period of time.
-Some elderly or terminally ill people who have become incurably frail will decide not to have measures instituted that will either only extend their life in a vegetative state or result in their being senseless because of their specific medical condition.
+Some elderly or terminally ill people who have become incurably frail might decide not to have measures instituted that will either only extend their lives in a vegetative state or result in their being senseless because of their specific medical condition.
 Some people decide that they won't want CPR and respirators once they can no longer remember the names of their children (or their own names).

 Why would someone want CPR?